HOW TO APPLY

 The interview lasts approximately 20-30 minutes, with the teaching demonstration accounting for around five minutes of this time.

 Interviews are held in-person in London, with rare exceptions.
-Skype interviews can be arranged in rare cases when in-person interviews are impossible for a variety of reasons.
-If you have arranged to interview via Skype, the format will be explained to you by the Oxmedica Team well in advance of your interview date.
+Remote interviews can be arranged in rare cases when in-person interviews are unfeasible for a variety of reasons.
+If you have arranged to interview remotely, the format will be explained to you by the Oxmedica Team well in advance of your interview date.

 DECISION AND NEXT STEPS